-The 2019 Incentive Plan authorizes the grant of awards of stock options, SARs, restricted stock and RSUs.
+The Amended and Restated 2019 Incentive Plan authorizes the grant of awards of stock options, SARs, restricted stock, and RSUs.
 Any award may be subject to performance conditions as determined by the administrator.
 The terms of awards will be determined by the administrator and set forth in an award agreement.
 The terms of any awards may vary among participants.
-Subject to the provisions of the 2019 Incentive Plan, the administrator will specify before, at or after the time of grant the provisions governing the effects upon an award of a separation from service or other termination of service.
+Subject to the provisions of the Amended and Restated 2019 Incentive Plan, the administrator will specify before, at or after the time of grant the provisions governing the effects upon an award of a separation from service or other termination of service.
 Unless otherwise provided in an award agreement or another agreement, including an employment agreement, unvested awards will be forfeited immediately if a participant terminates his or her employment with the Company for any reason.
 Participants will not have any rights as a shareholder with respect to shares covered by an award until the date the participant becomes the holder of record of such shares.
-Awards granted under the plan are subject to a minimum vesting period of one year, except in the case of substitute awards issued in connection with acquisitions or awards that vest in connection with certain acceleration events.
+Awards granted under the plan are subject to a minimum vesting period of one year, except in the case of substitute awards issued in connection with acquisitions or awards that vest in connection with the participant's death or disability.
 Additionally, the administrator has the authority to grant awards covering up to 5% of the plan's share pool that are not subject to this minimum vesting requirement.
 With respect to awards that entitle a participant to dividends or dividend equivalents, in no event may such dividends or dividend equivalents, if any, be paid to the participant prior to the vesting of the portion of the award to which such dividends or dividend equivalents relate.
-The administrator may not accelerate the vesting or exercisability of all or any portion of an award unless (i) explicitly provided under the terms of an award agreement, (ii) explicitly provided under the terms of an employment or service agreement, or (iii) in connection with a change in control or a grantee's death or disability.
+The administrator may not accelerate the vesting or exercisability of all or any portion of an award following the grant date of such award unless (i) explicitly provided under the terms of an award agreement (subject to the minimum vesting requirement), (ii) explicitly provided under the terms of an employment or service agreement, or (iii) in connection with a change in control or a grantee's death or disability.